tiago123456789/simple-queue-cloudflare-tech/README.md

 - How to improve the speed to publish the messages
 - How to consume more than 1000 messages, even Cloudflare workers has limit of 1000 request per minute.
 - How to make the Durable object get the messages and publish to consumers
+- How to bypass the Durable object sqlite storage limit of 100000 writes per day.